 Parents who do not want their child to have immunizations, or do not want a specific vaccine, can obtain a non-medical exemption.
 It is important that parents make an informed decision about not vaccinating their child for a non-medical reason, as this decision impacts both the protection of the child and the protection of the community.

-For children attending a child care centre, who are not yet registered for school:
+For children attending a childcare centre, who are not yet registered for school:

-Parent/legal guardian can obtain a “CCEYA Statement of Conscience or Religious Belief” Affidavit form.
-The Affidavit forms are available from the Grey Bruce Health Unit by calling 519-376-9420 or 1-800-263-3456.
+Parent/legal guardian can obtain an Affidavit form, by calling the Grey Bruce Health Unit at 519-376-9420 or 1-800-263-3456.
 The form must by witnessed by a person who is authorized to sign affidavits.
-Please note that a completed CCEYA Statement of Conscience or Religious Belief Affidavit form only exempts children from immunization while they are attending a licensed child care facility, not from school.
+Please note that a completed CCEYA Affidavit form only exempts children from immunization while they are attending a licensed child care facility, not from school.

 For children who are registered for school: